The Intricate Dance of Prompt Complexity, Quality, Diversity, and Consistency in T2I Models

 \textbf{Quality. \ \ } Results across datasets and inference-time intervention methods are shown in Figure~\ref{fig:quality_SDexpansion}.
 In CC12M and ImageNet-1k datasets, where we use relatively shorter prompts, the aesthetics of the synthetic data remains relatively stable across prompt complexities, especially for the most recent model (LDMv3.5L).
 Further, advanced guidance methods lead to slightly lower performance than vanilla guidance.
 This is by contrast to prompt expansion, which consistently exhibits higher aesthetics than vanilla guidance.
 Compared to real data, synthetic data exhibits higher or competitive aesthetic quality.
 This is perhaps unsurprising given the aesthetics finetuning performed on the most recent models (LDMv3.5L).
 When we evaluate on the DCI dataset using much longer prompts, image aesthetics first increase and then start to gradually decrease as a function of prompt length for all models.
 The sharp slope observed towards more general prompts and the gradual decrease observed towards more fine-grained prompts appear aligned with the observation of our synthetic experiments that generalization to longer and fine-grained (higher complexity) prompts is easier than generalization to more general (lower complexity) ones, especially when leveraging CFG.\looseness-1

 \textbf{Consistency. \ \ } Figure~\ref{fig:consistency_SDexpansion} shows the results across datasets and inference-time intervention methods.
 We observe that the prompt consistency decreases as we increase prompt complexity for all the cases considered.
 This suggests that T2I models struggle to incorporate the increasing amount of details (objects, attributes, and relations among objects) required by longer prompts, and to faithfully generate very specific concepts.
 Real data also shows a decrease in consistency across complexities, which is due to the image-text pairing process.
-The experiments on DCI dataset further consolidate this observation.
-The findings connecting different utility axes and prompt complexity are visually captured in Figures~\ref{fig:header_visuals_pmt_complexity} and \ref{fig:header_visuals_pmt_complexity_in1k} in Appendix~\ref{app:qualitative_samples}. \looseness-1
+The experiments on DCI dataset further consolidate this observation. \xf{We present the 95\% confidence interval of these metrics in Appendix~\ref{app:95ci}, confirming the statistical significance of the observed trends.} The findings connecting different utility axes and prompt complexity are visually captured in Figures~\ref{fig:header_visuals_pmt_complexity} and \ref{fig:header_visuals_pmt_complexity_in1k} in Appendix~\ref{app:qualitative_samples}. \looseness-1